Soaring fuel prices brake Italy's car addiction

 Take Piero Bettini, a 56-year-old metal industry parts salesman from Bologna.
-Bettini, who drives around 5,000 kilometres a week, owns two diesel-fuelled cars: a spacious Volvo XC70 and a smaller, fuel-efficient Hyundai iX20.
+Bettini, who drives around 5,000 kilometres a week, owns two diesel-fueled cars: a spacious Volvo XC70 and a smaller, fuel-efficient Hyundai iX20.

 “I used to just use the Volvo because it’s bigger and more comfortable and left the Hyundai to drive in the city,” Bettini said.
 “But now I‘m using the Hyundai most of the time, including holidays, because it’s cheaper.”